gaussic/keras-en-backup/sources/layers/recurrent.md

 - __return_sequences__: Boolean.
 Whether to return the last output in the output sequence, or the full sequence.
 - __return_state__: Boolean.
 Whether to return the last state in addition to the output.
+The returned elements of the states list are the hidden state and the cell state, respectively.
 - __go_backwards__: Boolean (default False).
     If True, process the input sequence backwards and return the reversed sequence.